Skip to Content

 How To Make Acorn Pillows

-Step 1: Decide on the sweaters that you are going to use.
-I chose two sweaters for the acorn pillow—one in a dark brown for the nut and another patterned sweater with a mustard yellow for the nut.
+Step 1: Decide on the sweaters you will use.
+I chose two sweaters for the acorn pillow—one in dark brown for the nut and another patterned sweater in mustard yellow.

-Step 2: Put the sweaters in a hot wash in the washing machine.
-Then in the tumble dry to shrink and felt them.
-Only the yellow sweater felted.
-Even though the brown sweater did felt, it did not unravel when cut, so it was still suitable for this project.
+Step 2: Wash the sweaters hot in the washing machine.
+Then, tumble dry to shrink and feel them.
+Only the yellow sweater was felted.
+Even though the brown sweater felt, it did not unravel when cut, so it was still suitable for this project.

 both acorn patterns

 Step 4: Next, pin the acorn cup pattern onto the sweater and draw around it.
 Place the pattern so that the straight edge of the cup is lined up with the bottom of the sweater.
-The bottom of the sweater is normally ribbed, giving a nice bit of texture to the pillow.
+The bottom of the sweater is normally ribbed, giving the pillow a nice bit of texture.

 Cut out two acorn cups from the same sweater for each pillow.